MicahElliott/flowrist/README.md

 The SFBs in particular look not great at all, and in some ways actually worse than Colemak.
 However, I don't think they tell the real story:

-- If you discount the index and middle SFBs, you're left with:
+- If you discount the index and middle SFBs (because most of the others are designed to be easy-alts), you're left with:
   > - Sfb:  0.48%
   > - Dsfb: 1.29%

-- **Redirects** at _4.2_ sounds suboptimal due to the `n` on right-hand, but actually _feels_ ok with index: ∴ `n` on vowel-hand is ok only if index (and many layouts have done this).
+- **Redirects** at _4.2_ sounds suboptimal due to the `n` (with `h`) on right-hand, but actually _feels_ ok with index: ∴ `n` on vowel-hand is ok only if index (and many layouts have done this), especially since it's adaptive (eg, `tHiNk` is a same-finger redirect).
 Compare this to Colemak's 10.5% and Qwerty's 13.2%.

   _(You could get redirects down to almost nothing if you move the `ŋ` to thumb.
 I didn't find that worth it since redirects with index are not a